openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 -------------------

 Now we use CentOS as bootstrap image.
-This leads to old version of kernel/drivers/packages.
-We need to move from CentOS to Ubuntu which will delivers fresh components.
+This leads to old version of kernel/drivers/packages and some other limitations.
+We need to add possibility to build and Ubuntu based bootstrap image - which, usually delivers more fresh components.
 Moreover we use Ubuntu as post-provisioning system, this will give us more consistent environment.
 Last but not least, having Ubuntu on bootstrap stage will help us support the discovery and configuration of components on new servers users might have (of those not supported by CentOS 6.x)

-At the moment bootstrap image customization is a complicated process.
+At the moment bootstrap image customization is a complicated process for end-user.
 Currently the builder script requires editing config files and running scripts on the master node.
 In addition operator needs a way to add custom packages inside bootstrap.